• Skip to primary navigation

 • Slightly dust the balls with some flour and roll them out into round discs, about 4-5 inches wide

-• Spread about 1 tbsp oil on the dough, making sure it's evenly spread
+• Spread about 1 tablespoon oil on the dough, making sure it's evenly spread

-• Add the 2 tbsp sugar on top, spreading it evenly
+• Add the 2 tablespoon sugar on top, spreading it evenly

 • Start rolling the dough away from you into a long cylindrical shape